iwatake2222/ZYBO_HDMI_OUT/README.md

 		- you can use this as a sample project
 	- design_mem2hdmi.bd
 		- block design including IPs related to HDMI output (vdma, vtc, rgb2dvi)
-		- just for a reference (I wanted to package this as IP, but I couldn't manage it...)
+		- `design_mem2hdmi.tcl` is made from this block design
 - project_hdmi_out.sdk\
 	- C application to display two image buffers (solid color image and color bar image)